WHAT’S THE DIFFERENCE between Robotic Process Automation and Conversational AI?

-RPA involves bots, while conversational AI involves chatbots.
+RPA involves automation bots, while conversational AI uses chatbots.

-RPA bots do not handle conversations, while chatbots use NLP (Natural Language Processing) technology to emulate human conversation and natural language interaction.
+RPA bots therefore do not manage conversations unlike chatbots which are based on NLP (Natural Language Processing) technology to emulate human conversations and interaction in natural language.

 conversational AI features

 Conversational AI is applicable to any user interaction activated via voice (phone or voice-activated interface) or textual message (text, chat, email, web, etc).

 It has a conversation-focused approach, is mainly based on the automation of user interactions through digital channels, simulates human conversation and understands its intent to produce automated tasks.

 A chatbot is able to respond to customer requests by interpreting their intent, retrieve the necessary data and present the information in response to the customer.